epologee/Project-Template-iOS/README.md

 ##How to get started
 1. Make sure you have [CocoaPods](https://github.com/CocoaPods/CocoaPods) installed.
 1. Clone this repository into a location of your choosing, like your projects folder.
-2. Create a symbolic link from the enclosed directory 'template' to your library's project templates folder in the terminal: `ln -s '/Users/*USER*/*path-to-repository*/Project-Template-iOS/template' '/Users/*USER*/Library/Developer/Xcode/Templates/Application/Project Templates/Application by epologee'` - note: substitute the `*USER*` parts with your own username and check that the path to the template folder is correct.
+2. Create a symbolic link from the enclosed directory 'template' to your library's project templates folder in the terminal:

+	`ln -s '/Users/*USER*/*path-to-repository*/Project-Template-iOS/template' '/Users/*USER*/Library/Developer/Xcode/Templates/Application/Project Templates/Application by epologee'`

+	Note: substitute the `*USER*` parts with your own username and check that the path to the template folder is correct.
 Type `pwd` into the terminal if you're unsure, *do not use the tilde (`~`)*.
 The last part of the library path will show up in Xcode as the name of the template, in this case 'Application by epologee'.
 3. Create a new Xcode project and choose the 'Application' icon in the 'Application by epologee' section.
 Fill out the necessaries, pick whether you want Core Data included and don't forget to enter a nice and catchy class prefix.
 4. Close the project after Xcode finishes its creation, then go to the terminal and `cd` to your new project folder.
 Type `pod install` and watch CocoaPods perform magic.
 5. Open the .xcworkspace file from the Finder and hit Xcode's 'run' button.